HDR Examinations - FAQs for staff

 No. You can save and exit at any time before you submit your final nominations.

-No. All communications in relation to the examination must be conducted via a HDR Adviser.
+No. All communications in relation to the examination must be conducted via an HDR Adviser in Deakin Research.

 Students are unable to upload their thesis until the examiners are nominated by the Supervisor, and approved and selected by the Chair of the Thesis Examination Sub-Committee.
 Once these steps are complete your student will receive an email notifying them that they may now log on and upload their thesis.
 Unfortunately it is not an option to do this until all steps up until this point are complete.